fkie-cad/squid/wiki/PROCESS_IMAGE/README.md

 ).expect("Loading binary failed");
 ```

-The resulting process image may look something like this:
+This produces a process image that looks something like this:
 ![](./symimg.png)
-This is an excerpt.
+This image is an excerpt.
 The full graph can be found [here](./symimg.svg).

 As you can see the process image is a tree.
 The root points to all loaded ELF files.
 In this case these are a "helloworld" executable and its dependency "libc.so.6".